-Capital assets, which include land, infrastructure, improvements other than buildings, and equipment, are reported in the governmental activities column.
+Capital assets, which include land and improvements, are reported in the governmental activities column.

-The District defines capital assets as assets with an initial, individual cost of \$5,000 or more and an estimated useful life in excess of two years.
+The District defines capital assets as assets with an initial, individual cost of \$5,000 or more and an estimated useful life in excess of one year.
 The valuation basis for all assets is historical cost.